 Iberdrola is firmly committed to achieving the goal set by the United Nations for gender equality and the empowerment of all girls and women.
-For the fourth year running, the company has been recognised for its equal opportunities and gender policies under the 2021 Bloomberg Gender-Equality Index.
+For the sixth year running, the company has been recognised for its equal opportunities and gender policies under the Bloomberg Gender-Equality Index.

 To maintain a firm commitment to our human capital as our main asset.